 Suitable for anyone who’s always wanted to have a go… and also for anyone who’d like to develop their existing skills.
 My aim is for you to leave with a grounded confidence in your fire-making ability.
-There’ll be time to focus on any specific aspects of your technique you’d like to improve.
+Groups are kept small to allow for individual attention and there’ll be time to focus on any specific aspects of your technique that you’d like to improve.

 We learned so much… yet the pace was never rushed or stressful.
 Each part of the process was completely engrossing and I was able to be more fully present than I usually am in my daily life in the city.
 It’s hard for your thoughts to wander when you’re waving a smoking nest of grass in your hand, watching it burst into flames!
 It all felt so sane, human and natural.
 YK, Sussex